 Like all personal taste, our impression of colour is very individual.
-We are going to explore this notion by challenging a panel of talented interior designers to see how they interpret colour and, most importantly, how this shapes their designs.
-We are giving them complete creative license – the only rules they have the measurements of the set.
-Everything else is up to them.
+We explored this notion by challenging a panel of talented interior designers to see how they interpret colour and, most importantly, how this shapes their designs.
+We gave them complete creative license – the only rules they had are the measurements of the set.
+Everything else was up to them.

 When approached about our challenge, Jordan and Russell said; “we always get excited when we get to play with colour.
 Colour has been an important part of our design business since we launched five years ago and, without even realising it, we became known for our signature use of colour.
 It is instinctive to us and it is often the starting point for any design project we take on.
 We love meeting a new client and thinking about their personal colour palette.”